888terramoney/terra_money/README.md

 snapshot.py
 ```

-The file will uploaded to the snapshots folder with date and time after the lotter
+The file will uploaded to the snapshots folder with date and time after the lottery

 The winner willl be selected with this script,